Skip to main content

 Flyt Sauna Vågsvåg is a haven that harmoniously blends wellness, nature, and coastal culture in a unique way.
 Beautifully situated on the quayside in Vågsvåg.

-And for those who love lighthouses – and who doesn’t along the coast? – Måløy is a dream.
-No fewer than four lighthouses light up both the landscape and the local history here: the weather-beaten favourite Kråkenes Lighthouse, as well as the equally beautiful and characterful Ulvesund, Skongenes, and Hendanes lighthouses.
+For those with a fondness for lighthouses along the coast, Måløy is a great place to start.
+No fewer than four lighthouses shape both the landscape and the history here: the weather-beaten favourite Kråkenes Lighthouse, as well as the equally beautiful and distinctive Ulvesund Lighthouse, Skongenes Lighthouse and Hendanes Lighthouse.
+Each with its own atmosphere, all worth a visit.

-After living close to the sea, the landscape now draws you inward.
-Away from the salty wind and white sandy beaches, and into deep valleys, mirror-like lakes, and mighty glaciers.
+After experiencing life close to the ocean, the landscape draws you inland.
+Away from the salty winds and white sandy beaches, and towards deeper valleys, mirror-like lakes and mighty glaciers.
+Here, in Sunnfjord, the rhythm shifts from the sound of waves to the murmur of rivers, and from open horizons to towering peaks.

 Culture and history at every turn